"Dec. 14, 2012 -- Drinking a glass of beet juice may have an immediate impact on lowering blood pressure, according to a new study.

 Coadministration of Ritonavir in Patients on Tracleer

 Discontinue use of Tracleer at least 36 hours prior to initiation of ritonavir.
-After at least 10 days following the initiation of ritonavir, resume Tracleer at 62.5 mg once daily or every other day based upon individual tolerability [see DRUG INTERACTIONS].
+After at least 10 days following the initiation of ritonavir, resume Tracleer at 62.5 mg once daily or every other day based upon individual tolerability [see Treatment Discontinuation, DRUG INTERACTIONS].

-Use in Patients with Pre-existing Hepatic Impairment
+Use In Patients With Pre-existing Hepatic Impairment

 Tracleer should generally be avoided in patients with moderate or severe liver impairment.
 Initiation of Tracleer should generally be avoided in patients with elevated aminotransferases > 3 x ULN.
 No dose adjustment is required in patients with mildly impaired liver function [see WARNINGS AND PRECAUTIONS, Use In Specific Populations, CLINICAL PHARMACOLOGY].